Wasdesign-LLC/support/pencilplanner.md

 If you are on a week view, and you would like to get to the month for that week, tap on the month title in the header in the top left.

+#### How do I copy and paste to a different date?

+1. First use the "Selection" tool (the white pencil with striped tip) to draw around the content you want to copy.
+2. Tap in the middle of the selection to bring up the context menu, and tap "Copy"
+3. Scroll to the page where you want to paste, and tap somewhere on the screen, then tap "Paste"
+4. Drag the pasted content where desired

 #### How do I get the app to sync between my iPhone and iPad?

 Pencil Planner syncs automatically to your other devices using your iCloud account.
 If you are having trouble, here are a few things to try: